stav/sirem/docs/COMPONENT_ARCHITECTURE.md

   - Handles form validation and submission
   - Modal with backdrop click to close

-- **`src/components/ReminderForm.tsx`** - Reminder add/edit modal
+- **`src/components/ActionForm.tsx`** - Action add/edit modal
-  - Reusable form for creating and editing reminders
+  - Reusable form for creating and editing actions
   - Handles form validation and submission
   - Modal with escape key and backdrop click to close